hermensbas/cmangos-issues-wiki/spawn_group.md

 #### MovementType

-MovementType of the Formation, Overwrites creature.MovementType
+MovementType of the Formation, Overwrites creature.MovementType.
+0 (Idle) 2 (waypoint movement) 3 (path movement) or 4 (linear movement) are applicable

 #### Comment